For charities spending over £100,000 a year on fundraising, from September 2019 we will:

 We’re adding two extra bands near the bottom of the levy scale, so that smaller fundraising charities in the levy move up the scale more gradually.
 This is in response to feedback from smaller charities who found the previous steps too steep.

-What difference will this make to the FR budget?
+What difference will this make to the Fundraising Regulator's budget?

 We estimate that these changes will increase our annual budget to around £2.2m.
 This is the minimum that was set out in the cross party review of fundraising and the amount we have always said we need to operate effectively.